-The purpose of this rationale document is to provide the United States Environmental Protection Agency (EPA) a description and justification of changes made to the West Virginia Water Quality Standards rule (47CSR2) during a 2015 revision.
-This emergency rule, mandated by West Virginia statute, is referred to herein as Emergency Requirements Governing Water Quality Standards (Emergency Rule 47CSR2).
+The purpose of this rationale document is to provide the U.S. Environmental Protection Agency (EPA) with a description of and scientific justification for changes made during the 2016 Legislative Session to the West Virginia water quality standards rule, entitled Requirements Governing Water Quality Standards, 47 C.S.R.
+2.

-West Virginia's Requirements Governing Water Quality Standards (Title 47, Code of State Regulations, Series 2) establishes surface water quality standards for the waters of the State, and establishes standards of purity and quality consistent with public health and the public enjoyment thereof; the propagation and protection of animal, bird, fish, and other aquatic and plant life; and the expansion of employment opportunities, maintenance and expansion of agriculture and the provision of a permanent foundation for healthy industrial development.
+West Virginia's Requirements Governing Water Quality Standards establishes the surface water quality standards for the waters of the State and establishes standards of purity and quality consistent with public health and the public enjoyment thereof; the propagation and protection of animal, bird, fish, and other aquatic and plant life; and the expansion of employment opportunities, maintenance and expansion of agriculture and the provision of a permanent foundation for healthy industrial development.
 See, W. Va.
-Code §22-11-2.
+Code § 22-11-2.